Management Degree Program

-Through the master’s degree in the field of management you gain:
+Through the master’s degree in the field of management you:

-- Core elements of management knowledge and skill, including accounting, organizational behavior, economic theory, finance, marketing, and strategy.
+- Study the core elements of management knowledge and skill, including accounting, organizational behavior, economic theory, finance, marketing, and strategy.

-- An advanced understanding of leadership, corporate responsibility, digital media, and business communications, including mediation and negotiation.
+- Develop an advanced understanding of leadership, corporate responsibility, digital media, and business communications, including mediation and negotiation.

-- Insight into the latest management theories and practices through case studies, instructor lectures, group projects, and active learning experiences.
+- Gain insight into the latest management theories and practices through case studies, instructor lectures, group projects, and active learning experiences.

-The master’s degree includes 12 courses, at least four taken on campus (weekend options available) or, for the capstone track, two, three-week summer courses on campus.
+The master’s degree includes 12 courses, with at least four taken on campus (weekend options available) or, for the capstone track, two, three-week summer courses on campus.

-- Get started.
-You begin by completing three admission courses from the program curriculum.
+- Start your admission path.
+You begin by completing three degree courses as outlined in the degree requirements.
 This coursework establishes your commitment and ability to perform well as a Harvard student.

 - Continue your studies, online and on campus.
-As you progress through the program, you choose from courses offered on campus or online, in the fall, spring, or summer.
-To fully experience Harvard, you take at least four courses on campus as part of your degree.
-Short, intensive on-campus options are available.
+As you progress through the program, you choose from courses offered on campus or online, year round in the fall, spring, or summer.
+You are required to take at least four or two courses on campus, depending upon the track.

 There are a number of financial aid options available once you’re admitted to the program.